rikosintie/Create-PingInfo/README.md

 # Create-PingInfo
-Takes the output from `show cdp ne det | i Dev|IP a` from a core switchand returns a sorted list of IP Address and hostnames of the CDP neighbors.
+Takes the output from `show cdp ne det | i Dev|IP a` from a core switch and returns a sorted list of IP Address and hostnames of the CDP neighbors.

 This is useful when you show up at a customer site you aren't familiar with and need to log into several edge switches.
 Instead of having to look through the raw output of the switch you get a consolidated list with just an IP address and hostname.